Food Manufacturing with Operations Management top up

-Accredited prior learning claims will be reviewed using current University of Chester guidelines.
+APL and APEL will follow current University of Chester guidelines.

 Level 6 modules have greater emphasis on the development of cognitive and transferable skills, and use of the academic literature to inform work-related practice.
 Tasks typically involve case studies, portfolios, presentations and reports and practical work.
 The dissertation module assesses the production of a practical report based on the student's own experimental design, statistics and interpetation of the data they have collected.